The Most Popular Spells in 2024 5e

 The new features

-• You can now sort spells by popularity
+- You can now sort spells by Popularity

-Sorting spells by popularity allows you to see which spells are most picked by players.
 You can affirm that Resistance really is a lousy spell, as it is proven to be one of the least chosen cantrips in the game.

 Some data limitations